Mean-Field Price Formation on Trees with Multi-Population and Non-Rational Agents

-In this work, we study the price-formation problem for the risky stock.
+In this work, we study the price-formation problem for a single risky stock.
 To understand how the equilibrium price process changes its behavior due to the market environment and the differences in the distribution of characteristics among the agents, it is necessary to obtain more explicit and numerically tractable solutions than those in the existing literature.
-To this end, we propose a framework that combines the MFG theory with the classical idea of binomial trees, initiated by Sharpe~\cite{Sharpe} and formalized in Cox, Ross \& Rubinstein~\cite{Cox}.
-By restricting the stock price trajectories onto a binomial lattice, we are able to search for an appropriate set of transition probabilities that clears the stock market in a straightforward way.
+To this end, we propose a framework that combines MFG theory with the classical idea of binomial trees, initiated by Sharpe~\cite{Sharpe} and formalized in Cox, Ross \& Rubinstein~\cite{Cox}.
+By leveraging the discrete structure of a binomial lattice, we can explicitly determine the equilibrium transition probabilities that clear the stock market in a straightforward way.
 This discrete-time, tree-based approach is the key technical device that allows us to incorporate more general market environments without sacrificing the tractability of the equilibrium solution.

-The agents in our model---financial and investment firms---have standard exponential utilities or recursive utilities of the exponential type.
+The agents in our model---trading desks of financial and investment firms---have standard exponential utilities or recursive utilities of the exponential type.
 We allow for general stochastic terminal liabilities and incremental endowments that depend on unhedgeable common factors $Y$ and idiosyncratic factors $Z^i$, as well as the stock price path.
 The incremental endowments represent non-tradable income from a firm's other business activities.
-We also analyze the impact of external order flow from outside groups or a major financial player.
+We also analyze the impact of external order flow from other market participants or a major financial player.
 The presence of unhedgeable risk factors $(Y,Z^i)$ in these financial items creates an incomplete market for the agents, motivating their demand for the risky stock to hedge their {\it coupled} exposures.